Icinga/ansible-playbooks/doc/getting-started.md

 * Start Icinga2
 * Copy Main Icinga2 Configuration

 After Icinga2 is installed you can move forward to adding a Web UI.
-Open up the playbook with your favorite text editor and add the role for Classic UI:
+Open up the playbook with your favorite text editor and add the role for Classic UI (more roles for Wb UI's will be added in future):

 ```yaml
 ---